sakkelaaksonen/assignment2/README.md

 - `/pages/api/resolvers/index.js` contains GraphQL resolvers for given API endpoints

+### Stylesheets

+- `/styles/tailwind.css` contains tailwind module imports and application specific css definitions

+- `tailwind.config.js` contains tailwind configuration and purgeCSS globbing rules

+- `postcss.config.js` configures tailwind as a plugin for NextJS postCSS pipeline

 ## Known caveats

-- Because React hooks hide away asynchronity of useRoute and useQuery do not resolve as expected.
-This leads to missing router parameters in graphql queries and other temporal and scopic oddities.
+- Because React hooks hide away asynchronicity, useRoute and useQuery do not resolve as expected, in order of appearence.
+Async race condition leads to missing router parameters in graphql queries and other temporal and scopic oddities.
+This can be migitated using server side rendering.

 ## Production preparation and scability notes

+- Configure ESLint

 - Add tests

-- Add internationalization
+- Add internationalization/dictionary module

 - Add style preprocessor if required (stylus is my personal preference but anything goes)

 - Check accessibility requirements

-- Thorough assessment of meta content in views
+- Thorough assessment of meta content in views: viewport requirements, encodings, language configs etc.

 - Analytics if required